The New York Adventure Club presents a Peculiar Works Project of

 But it’s much more than a fight between the two biggest stars of their day: the riots represent a national tragedy unlike anything before—the first time in U.S. history that our government shot and killed its own innocent citizens.
 You'll hear verbatim reenactments from contemporaneous descriptions and see how it all unfolded with dozens of rare images.
 It's not only a requisite for all theater-lovers, it's a prescient story that every American should know.

-Our Peculiar Works projects are being made possible with public funds from is made possible by the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, The New York City Department of Cultural Affairs In Partnership With The City Council, and private funds from the Mental Insight Foundation, as well as our many, wonderful, individual donors.
+Our Peculiar Works projects are being made possible with public funds from made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature and from the New York City Department of Cultural Affairs, in partnership with the City Council, and private funds from the Mental Insight Foundation, as well as our many, wonderful, individual donors.